 It was an unusual sight: Barley and hairy vetch growing vigorously in a high tunnel at Lola’s Organic Farm in southeast Georgia were going to seed.
 It was mid-April.
-Time to mow and prepare the soil for the summer’s cash crops: ginger
+Time to mow and prepare the soil for the summer’s cash crops: ginger and turmeric.

 Since last year, couple Jennifer Taylor and Ron Gilmore—USDA certified organic farmers—have been playing around with growing cover crops in high tunnels.
 They had read about positive results of a Southern Sustainable Agriculture Research & Education (SSARE)-funded Producer Grant project that showed cover crops grown in the field ahead of a cash crop can suppress weeds and build soil health.